DATA PRIVACY AGREEMENT

 measures to prevent alteration or falsification of access logs or records of Processing;

-measures to securely store and transmit Personal Information, such as encryption of Personal Information where required by the Personal Information Protection Act (PIPA), the Enforcement Regulations of PIPA, the Act on Promotion of Information and Communications Network Utilization and Protection of Information (PICNU), the Enforcement Regulations of PICNU (“PICNU Regulations”), the Utilization and Protection of Credit Information Act (UPCIA) or other Korean Law.
+measures to securely store and transmit Personal Information, such as encryption of Personal Information where required by the Personal Information Protection Act (PIPA), the Enforcement Regulations of PIPA, the Act on Promotion of Information and Communications Network Utilization and Protection of Information (PICNU), the Enforcement Regulations of PICNU (“PICNU Regulations”), the Utilization and Protection of Credit Information Act (UPCIA) or other Korean law, as applicable.

 Encryption of Peculiar Identification Data.
 Supplier shall encrypt resident registration numbers, driver’s license numbers, and passport numbers when:

 transmitted through an information or communications network;

 stored on portable storage media or peripherals;

 stored on any external computer network, or in a demilitarized zone, or on any personal computer or mobile device; or

 stored on Supplier’s internal network if Supplier’s systems fail to meet Seagate-specified risk criteria.

 Encryption of Password and Biometric Data.
 Supplier shall encrypt all passwords and biometric data stored in any form.